-You can find more information on keyword categories in Google's Search Quality Guidelines from site 66 (PDF).
+You can find more information on keyword categories in Google's Search Quality Guidelines from page 66 (PDF).

 Search Intention - Content that is being Searched For

 Search engines have made it their business to always provide users with the best answer to a question.
 This is not so easy with a pool of thousands of possible answers.
 In order to deliver the most relevant results to searchers, search engines have developed ways to infer the following: What kind of result does a user expect?
 This enables a search engine to place advertisements that are even better tailored to the user - and thus earn more money.

 In the world of search engine optimization, this is also called search intent.